openvinotoolkit/model_server/docs/mediapipe.md

 ## Current limitations <a name="current-limitations"></a>
 - MediaPipe graphs are supported only for gRPC KServe API.

 - KServe ModelMetadata call response contains only input and output names.
-In the response shapes will be empty and datatypes will be `"INVALID"`.
+In the response, shapes will be empty and datatypes will be `"INVALID"`.

-- Binary inputs are not supported for MediaPipe graphs.
+- Binary inputs are not supported for MediaPipe graphs for the type IMAGE and OVTENSOR.

 - Updates in subconfig files and mediapipe graph files do not trigger model server config reloads.
 The reload of the full config, including subconfig and graphs, can be initiated by an updated in the main config json file or using the REST API `config/reload` endpoint.